 - Those who have already been awarded support via the Crisis Fund in the same academic term.

 - Those who have not applied for their full entitlement of the Student Loan

 Please note that for the basis of the Crisis Fund, an academic term is taken from the undergraduate calendar and as such, a student may apply once in the following terms:

 15th May 2017 - 24th September 2017

 25 September 2017 - 28th January 2018

 20th May 2018 - 7th September 2018

 Complete the Crisis Fund Application form, together with any supporting documentary evidence, and sent it to the Independent Advice Team.

 Once your application is submitted, together with all supporting evidence, it will be considered by the Association Representatives.
+Please note that you must provide 3 months of bank statements of all bank accounts that you have access to when submitting your form.
 We will endeavour to respond to all applications within 2 working days, however we aim to provide decisions within 1 working day.*

 *Please note that if you do not follow the instructions, submit the correct evidence or fail to sign the form it is likely that your application will be delayed or rejected.